 Be sure to mark your calendars for a weekend in Fallon this coming Labor Day!

 Some Hearts of Gold Cantaloupe History

 O.J.
 Vannoy was the first to grow the Hearts of Gold cantaloupe variety in the Fallon area in 1911.
 They were grown here in abundance in the 1920’s and 1930’s.

 The Hearts Of Gold variety finds its origins in Benton Harbor, Michigan; according to the 1937 publication “Vegetables of New York,” Roland Morrill crossed the Osage melon with the Netted Gem melon in 1890.
 It took Morrill a period of time to stabilize the new variety coined ‘Hearts of Gold,’ and he was granted a trademark for the melon on December 15, 1914.

-Nevada’s Hearts of Gold market crashed early in the century when California farmers grew hybrid varieties that stood up better to shipping.
-A few families kept the variety alive in northern Nevada, Lattin said.
+Rick Lattin with Lattin Farms in Fallon, Nevada said that his family has been growing Hearts of Gold since the 1950’s.
+According to Lattin, Nevada’s Hearts of Gold market crashed early in the century when California farmers grew hybrid varieties that stood up better to shipping.
+A few families kept the variety alive in northern Nevada though, including the Lattins.